 Staff must ensure that their work device is secure and password-protected, and that they do not share their password with others.
 They must take all reasonable steps to ensure the security of their work device when using it outside school.
-Any USB devices containing data relating to the school must be encrypted.
+USB devices should not be used.
+The Remote Access platform should be used when accessing the network outside of school.
+This system uses two factor authentication to ensure its security.